junemedia/hypster-sweeps/README.md

 1. Generate an AMD-clean, asynchronous version of the project’s **JavaScript** for each site defined in `etc/gruntfile.js`;

     *Each site configuration may use any combination of source files.
 Meaning, the JS for betterrecipes could be completely different than the JS for recipe4living.
 It all depends on how you `define()` and link dependencies in `src/js`.
-At the time of this writting, both sites use generally the exact same JS, with the exception of some betterrecipes-specific JS code for the Better Recipes shell.*
+At the time of this writing, both sites use generally the exact same JS, with the exception of some betterrecipes-specific JS code for the Better Recipes shell.*

 2. Compile production ready CSS from source **SCSS** `src/scss` files into `web/css`;

-3. Minify **PHP/HTML** in the `app/views` directory into `app/_views`;

-4. Generate `etc/assets.json` so that PHP can reference the correct CSS/JS version.
+3. Generate `etc/assets.json` so that PHP can reference the correct CSS/JS version.

 ## Routine Maintenance